ULHPC/ulhpc-docs/docs/services/jupyter.md

     echo "Then navigate to:" >> "${connection_instructions}"

     # Wait for the server to start
+    sleep 2s
+    # Wait and check that the landing page is available
     curl \
         --connect-timeout 10 \
         --retry 5 \